tetratelabs/wazero/site/content/languages/go.md

 If you run into an issue where you need to change Go's sourcecode, the first thing you should do is read the [contributing guide][20], which details how to confirm an issue exists and a fix would be accepted.
-Assuming they say get a yes, the next step is to ensure you can build and test go.
+Assuming they say yes, the next step is to ensure you can build and test go.

 ### Setting up your GOROOT